drmortalwombat/oscar64/oscar64.md

 ### Overlays

-The linker can generate overlay files that are stored as .prg in the .d64 when selected as target.
+The linker can generate overlay files that are stored as .prg in the .d64 or .d81 when selected as target.

 The mechanism uses the cartridge bank to denote up to 64 overlays.
 Each bank can be associated with one overlay file, which will then contain the used content of this bank.